PierreSenellart/provsql/doc/TODO/continuous_distributions.md

 In src/BooleanCircuit.cpp:287-307.
 Add a per-call `unordered_map<uuid, double>` cache that:

+- on encountering a `gate_rv`, draws a fresh sample from the distribution serialised in `extra` (memoised by UUID per tuple-MC iteration, per the thesis's SampleOne);
-- on encountering an `rv_*` gate, recursively samples / combines children to produce a scalar;
+- on encountering a `gate_rv_arith`, recursively samples its children to produce scalars and combines them per `info1` (PLUS / TIMES n-ary, MINUS / DIV binary, NEG unary);
+- on encountering a `gate_value` with a child path that's reached during RV evaluation, parses the literal from `extra` as `float8`;
-- on encountering a `gate_cmp` whose children are RV expressions, samples both operand sub-DAGs once each (memoised by UUID, per the thesis's SampleOne) and returns the Boolean comparator value;
+- on encountering a `gate_cmp` whose children are RV expressions, samples both operand sub-DAGs (memoised) and returns the Boolean comparator value;
 - leaves the existing aggregate-vs-constant `gate_cmp` branch unchanged;
 - keeps `plus` (OR), `times` (AND), `monus` (AND-NOT) for the